remiteeple/your-first-minute-on-a-server/README.md

 > Why did you make this?

-I made this as a reference for myself to quickly setup servers whenever I need one for a specific project.
+I made this as a reference for myself to quickly set up servers whenever I need one for a specific project.

 > Would this work on a Raspberry Pi?

 Yes!
-In fact majority of this guide was specifically created to cater to my needs when creating Raspberry Pi servers.
-I'd recommend using this [nifty little tool](https://github.com/Hexxeh/rpi-update) to ensure that you RPI stays up to date firmware wise!
-Alternatively (and arguable a much safer method for updating firmware) is to use the same tool pre-install from a Raspberry PI OS image.
+The majority of this guide was specifically created to cater to my needs when creating Raspberry Pi servers.
+I'd recommend using this [nifty little tool](https://github.com/Hexxeh/rpi-update) to ensure that your RPI stays up to date firmware-wise!
+Alternatively (and arguable a much safer method for updating the firmware) is to use the same tool pre-install from a Raspberry PI OS image.
 I suggest you keep a Micro SD card kicking around loaded with Raspberry PI OS for this specific reason.

 Have more questions?
 Feel free to ask!